couchbaselabs/tuqtng/docs/n1ql-v1.md

 LTRIM(expr, character set) - remove the longest string containing only the characters in the specified character set starting at the beginning

+NANIF(value1, value2) - if value1 = value2, return NaN, otherwise value1

+NEGINFIF(value1, value2) - if value1 = value2, return -Infinity, otherwise value1

-NULLIF(value1, value2) - if value1 = value 2, return NULL, otherwise value1
+NULLIF(value1, value2) - if value1 = value2, return NULL, otherwise value1

+POSINFIF(value1, value2) - if value1 = value2, return +Infinity, otherwise value1

 ROUND(value) - if value is numeric, rounds to the nearest integer.  otherwise NULL.  same as ROUND(value, 0)